act early! screen early! - rasing awareness for pre-eclampsia 2023

-May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: If you want to join us to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us and support our campaign “act early! screen early!” and download and share our materials on your social media channels and website!
+May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us and support our campaign “act early! screen early!”
+Feel free to download and share the campaign materials on your social media channels and website!